 All that technology not only has to integrate for the cloud to just work, it also has to integrate with any customer’s existing IT—which is what makes public clouds work well.
 That connectivity relies on perhaps the most overlooked technology of all: the operating system.
 The virtualization, management, and automation software that creates clouds all sit on top of the operating system.
 And the consistency, reliability, and flexibility of the operating system directly determines how strong the connections are between the physical resources, virtual data pools, management software, automation scripts, and customers.

 When that operating system is open sourced and designed for enterprises then the infrastructure holding up a public cloud is not only reliable enough to serve as a proper foundation, but flexible enough to scale.
-It's why 9 of the top 10 public clouds run on Linux, and why Red Hat Enterprise Linux is the most deployed commercial Linux subscription in public clouds, like Microsoft Azure and Amazon Web Services, Google Cloud, and IBM Cloud.
+It's why 9 of the top 10 public clouds run on Linux, and why Red Hat Enterprise Linux is the most deployed commercial Linux subscription in public clouds, like Microsoft Azure, Amazon Web Services, Google Cloud, and IBM Cloud.

 A public cloud is perhaps the simplest of all cloud deployments: A client needing more resources, platforms, or services simply pays a public cloud provider by the hour or byte to have access to what’s needed when it’s needed.
 Infrastructure, raw processing power, storage, or cloud-based applications are virtualized from hardware owned by the vendor, pooled into data lakes, orchestrated by management and automation software, and transmitted across the internet—or through a dedicated network connection—to the client.

 Think about it like this.
 Cloud computing is the result of a meticulously developed infrastructure, kind of like today’s electric, water, and gas utilities are the result of years of infrastructural development.
 Cloud computing is made available through network connections in the same way that utilities have been made available through networks of underground pipes.